SVMP/svmp-server/README.md

 ### Configuration

-1. Create a file named *config/config-local.json* using *config/config-local-example.json.example* as a template. (we need to document the setting separately - no comments allowed in json)
+1. Create a file named *config/config-local.js* using *config/config-local-example.js* as a template.
+Please read through the comments on config-local-example.js for a description of the fields
-2. Review the various fields in *config/config-local.json* and set them to match your configuration
+2. Review the various fields in *config/config-local.js* and set them to match your configuration

 #### Enable TLS